Pop Culture Madness!

 1985 Pop Culture History

-Father-In-Law of Howard Schultz sat him down to say "My daughter's 7 months pregnant and it's time her husband forgot his hobby and got a real job."When Howard told his wife she said "No, we're going to do it."
-The following year, 1986 the Schultz's opened their first coffee bar and called it Starbucks.
+Father-in-law of Howard Schultz sat him down to say, “My daughter’s seven months pregnant, and it’s time her husband forgot his hobby and got a real job.”When Howard told his wife, she said, “No, we’re going to do it.”
+The following year, 1986, the Schultz’s opened their first coffee bar and called it Starbucks.

-T he 1985 federal Emergency Medical Treatment and Active Labor Act (EMTALA) requires that all patients who present with an emergency medical condition must receive treatment to the extent that their emergency condition is medically 'stabilized,' irrespective of their ability to pay.
+The 1985 federal Emergency Medical Treatment and Active Labor Act (EMTALA) requires that all patients with an emergency medical condition must receive treatment to the extent that their emergency condition is medically ‘stabilized,’ irrespective of their ability to pay.

-In 1901 the town of Sing Sing, NY changed its name to Ossining to avoid association with the prison.
-In 1970 New York renamed Sing Sing to the Ossining Correctional Facility to associate it to the renamed town.
-In 1985 the prison name was reverted to back Sing Sing.
+In 1901, the town of Sing Sing, NY, changed its name to Ossining to avoid association with the prison.
+In 1970, New York renamed Sing Sing to the Ossining Correctional Facility to associate it to the renamed town.
+In 1985, the prison name was reverted to Sing Sing.

-Burger King launched a viral ad campaign featuring 'Herb the Nerd', a mysterious man who had never eaten a Whopper in his life.
-People could get a 99 cent Whopper by saying "I'm Not Herb", or if their name was Herb, "I'm not the Herb you're looking for."
+Burger King launched a viral ad campaign featuring ‘Herb the Nerd,’ a mysterious man who had never eaten a Whopper.
+People could get a 99-cent Whopper by saying, “I’m Not Herb,” or if their name was Herb, “I’m not the Herb you’re looking for.”

 The plastic thingy that saves hot pizza from the top of the box was invented by Carmela Vitale (patent #4,498,586).

-Mr Snuffleupagus was revealed to the adults on Sesame Street in 1985.
-The writers wanted children to have confidence that adults would believe them, making children less likely to hide sexual assaults.
+Mr. Snuffleupagus was revealed to the adults on Sesame Street in 1985.
+The writers wanted children to be confident that adults would believe them, making them less likely to hide sexual assaults.

 When Coca-Cola announced the return of Coke's original formula, ABC News interrupted General Hospital to break the story.

-According to Peter Cetera, he originally wrote and composed Glory of Love as the end title for the 1985 film Rocky IV, but was passed over by United Artists, and instead it was used as the theme for The Karate Kid Part II.
+According to Peter Cetera, he originally wrote and composed Glory of Love as the end title for the 1985 film Rocky IV, but United Artists passed over it.
+Instead, it was used as the theme for The Karate Kid Part II.

-Two researchers from Oxford published a paper that put the definitive date of Jesus' crucifixion at Friday, April 3, 33 AD
+Two researchers from Oxford published a paper that put the definitive date of Jesus’ crucifixion as Friday, April 3, 33 AD

-After Nintendo won their case against Universal Studios over their game Donkey Kong, they thanked their attorney with a $30,000 sailboat named Donkey Kong and "exclusive worldwide rights to use the name for sailboats".
+After Nintendo won its case against Universal Studios over their game Donkey Kong, they thanked their attorney with a $30,000 sailboat named Donkey Kong and “exclusive worldwide rights to use the name for sailboats.”

-Tim Burton's directorial debut and Danny Elfman's film-scoring debut happened on the same film: Pee-Wee's Big Adventure.
+Tim Burton’s directorial debut and Danny Elfman’s film-scoring debut happened in the same film: Pee-Wee’s Big Adventure.

 Per a 1985 Supreme Court ruling, Long Island is legally considered a peninsula.